semgrep/semgrep-docs/docs/deepsemgrep.md

 }
 ```

-(<Helpful link TODO w/ example where the constant string is not “Employees”>)

-## Taint analysis
+## Taint tracking

 Constant versus non-constant is not the only distinction to be made about a value.
-Semgrep allows you to search for the flow of any potentially exploitable input into an important sink using [taint analysis](https://semgrep.dev/docs/writing-rules/data-flow/taint-mode/).
+Semgrep allows you to search for the flow of any potentially exploitable input into an important sink using taint mode.
+For more information, see [taint mode](https://semgrep.dev/docs/writing-rules/data-flow/taint-mode/) documentation.

 To continue with the previous example, look for dangerous calls using data obtained by calling `get_user_input`.
 The rule does this by specifying the source of taint as `get_user_input(...)` and the sink as `dangerous(...);`.